Whether you’re 16 or 60, or any age for that matter, you will bump up against this question at some point: “What should I do with my life?”

 Our values, interests, and life circumstances are constantly shifting, and with those shifts comes the inevitable restlessness and need to forge a new path.

-Whatever it is you ultimately want to do with your life should reflect and support your core values.
 Your values are your guiding principles and the areas of your life that are most important to you.
+What you want to do with your life should reflect and support your core values.

 If you spend your time pursuing things that don’t support your core values, you’ll eventually feel restless and unhappy.

-If you don’t know your values, take a look at this list of 400 value words to help you out.
-I suggest you pick 5-10 value words for both your personal and professional life.
+If you don’t know your values, take a look at this list of value words to help you out.
+Pick 5-10 value words for both your personal and professional life.

 You might have a hard time narrowing down the list, but you’ll see you may choose words that are very similar.
-Pick your non-negotiables and write them down.
+Pick those that are non-negotiable for you and write them down.

-Once you have your values defined, compare your current life or work circumstances to your values.
+Once you have your values defined, compare your current lifestyle and career to your values.

 - Where are you living in misalignment with your values?